ambrose-kutti/Registration-/README.md

 3. Run `flask run`.
 4. Modify Python code in `app.py`, `face_embeddings.py`, or static/templates files.
 Flask development server typically reloads on code changes.

-## 🧪 Testing

-This project currently does not include an explicit testing framework or test suite.
-Development relies on manual testing.

-## 🚀 Deployment

-To deploy this Flask application to a production environment:

-### Production Build
-There is no specific "build" step for this Flask application.
-The Python code runs directly.

-### Deployment Options
--   **WSGI Server**: For production, it's recommended to use a production-ready WSGI server like Gunicorn or uWSGI to serve the Flask application.
-    ```bash
-    # Example with Gunicorn
-    pip install gunicorn
-    gunicorn -w 4 app:app
-    ```
--   **Reverse Proxy**: Place a reverse proxy (e.g., Nginx, Apache) in front of the WSGI server for load balancing, SSL termination, and serving static files efficiently.
--   **Cloud Platforms**: Deploy to platforms like Heroku, AWS Elastic Beanstalk, Google App Engine, or a custom VPS.
-Ensure PostgreSQL is configured as a managed service or on a separate server.

-## 📚 API Reference

-This application uses server-side rendering but exposes the following functional routes:

-### Authentication
-User authentication is handled via session management within Flask.

-### Endpoints

--   **`GET /`**
-    -   Displays the home page, typically redirecting to `/register` or `/login`.
--   **`GET /register`**
-    -   Renders the user registration form.
--   **`POST /register`**
-    -   Handles new user registration.
-Expects form data including `username`, `email`, `password`, and an optional `face_image` file.
-Processes password hashing and face embedding generation, then stores data in PostgreSQL.
--   **`GET /login`**
-    -   Renders the user login form.
--   **`POST /login`**
-    -   Handles user login.
-Expects `email` and `password`.
-Verifies credentials and creates a user session.
--   **`GET /dashboard`**
-    -   (Requires authentication) Displays the authenticated user's profile or dashboard.
--   **`GET /logout`**
-    -   Logs out the current user and clears the session.

 ## 🤝 Contributing